CorporateRewards/docs-myrewards/source/index.html.md

 programme.
 These extra data are called registration_questions, for more information please see the registration_questions section.

-Telephone and mobile number fields must be supplied in international format, meaning startig with a '+' followed by the international country code (I.e. the UK is 44) followed by at least 8 numeric characters.
+Telephone and mobile number fields must be supplied in international format, meaning starting with a '+' followed by the international country code (I.e. the UK is 44) followed by at least 8 numeric characters.

 Answers to the registration questions are provided in an array of objects, nested under the key `registration_answers_attributes`.
 The nested objects themselves must